damolinx/vscode-bookmarks/README.md

 When a bookmark is created via these commands, current line information is captured.

 #### Programatic access
 The following commads are exposed for other extensions to use: `bookmarks.addBookmark.global` and `bookmarks.addBookmark.workspace`.
-They have a single argument that is the path or URI to the file to bookmark.
+They take a single argument that is the path or URI to the file to bookmark.

 Line information can be added by adding a fragment to the URI with the format: `L<lineNumber>`, with `lineNumber` being a 1-based index.